 At the Hindu Temple

-We were also given some time to wonder around the ash desert of Mount Bromo.
+We were also given some time to wander around the ash desert of Mount Bromo.
 Thankfully, the ash rain abated and we were comfortable in our dry jackets amidst the ash dunes.

 On our way back, we passed by a plot of greens amidst the drapes of grey and we noticed that the locals were replanting rows of green saplings.
 It then struck me that they have no choice but to do that each Mount Bromo throws a tantrum.
 Ash rain, planting, replanting, building and rebuilding – it’s a cycle of hope and of never giving up.
 Beyond the grand sight of Indonesia’s stately volcanoes, we got a glimpse into the simple lives of those who live near danger and uncertainty.